 Color measurement devices are necessary for accurate color communication.
 Visual evaluation of color is subjective, affected by our memory and highly depends on the viewing conditions.
-Therefore, depending on de application, either spectrophotometers or colorimeters are used to accurately and objectively capture and communicate color.
+Therefore, depending on the application, either spectrophotometers or colorimeters are used to accurately and objectively capture and communicate color.
+Even though both spectrophotometers and colorimeters are used to measure color, they work in very different ways and are used for different applications.
+Choosing the right color measurement device depends on your application and price range, which requires a good understanding of both technologies.

 A spectrophotometer measures the intensity of light over the entire spectrum by breaking up the spectrum of light into many small increments.
 This allows for an accurate measurement of the wavelength-by-wavelength properties of an object.
 The measurement contains color information beyond that observable by the human eye.